ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 We've discussed some of the benefits of stored procedures, how session state can be handled in stored procedures and examined the differences between User Defined Functions and Stored Procedures.
 Now we will begin our deep dive into Stored Procedures by creating a new stored procedure that will, given the type of animal, return the names of all the creatures of that type.

 ## Creating a Stored Procedure
-In Snowflake, Stored Procedures are First-Class Objects^[An entity that can be dynamically created, destroyed, passed to a function or returned as a value], and as such can use the following commands: CREATE PROCEDURE, ALTER PROCEDURE, DROP PROCEDURE, DESCRIBE PROCEDURE and SHOW PROCEDURES.
+In Snowflake, Stored Procedures are First-Class Objects^[An entity that can be dynamically created, destroyed, passed to a function or returned as a value], and as such can use the following commands: `CREATE PROCEDURE`, `ALTER PROCEDURE`, `DROP PROCEDURE`, `DESCRIBE PROCEDURE` and `SHOW PROCEDURES`.
 Snowflake also provides the CALL command for executing Stored Procedures.

 Let's walk through an example to view the different components of a Stored Procedure in Snowflake.
 ```plsql